Tulkhadka222/https-Tulkhadka222.github.io-student-project-/README.md

-# Student Front-End Project
+ Student Front-End Project_ Tul Bahadur Khadka

-This is a responsive front-end website built as part of my coursework.
-It demonstrates key web development skills using HTML, CSS  and JavaScript..
+This is a simple a website built using HTML, CSS, and JavaScript as part of the “Software Development Skills: Front End” course at LUT University.
+It show my learning journey, including web technologies like semantic HTML, CSS-based layouts, JavaScript interactivity, and version control with GitHub.

-## 🔗 Live Demo
+ 🔗 Live Demo
 👉 [View the Live Website](https://tulkhadka222.github.io/https-Tulkhadka222.github.io-student-project-/)
-## 💻 Features
+  Features
-- Responsive layout with CSS Grid and Flexbox
+- Responsive layout with CSS Grid
 - Semantic HTML markup
-- Interactive FAQ section with JavaScript
+- Interactive FAQ section with JavaScript -GitHub-hosted and publicly viewable
-- Mobile menu with toggle functionality
 - GitHub Pages deployment
+- Shows real project learning and problem-solving

 ## 🚀 Technologies Used
 - HTML5